camfindlay/releaseempoker/README.md

  * Players: 6-8 per table
  * Play time: 45 mins - 1 hour, quick game could be played in as little as 20 mins.
- * Deck of playing cards (or custom Creative Commons release 'em cards... watch this space)
+ * Deck of playing cards (or custom [Creative Commons release'em poker cards](https://www.tohatoha.org.nz/2018/12/tohatoha-releases-poker-style-card-game-to-teach-creative-commons-licensing/)) OR [print your own](CARD%20GAME%20NZ%20V4.pdf).

 Each of the 4 CC license elements replace the suits on a standard deck of playing cards.
  * BY (Spades)